Revised

 • The perception of the potential trophy qualities of game

-• Convenient, comfortable and dependable amenities such as the availability of meals, camping or lodging facilities
+• Convenient, comfortable and dependable amenities, such as the availability of meals, camping or lodging facilities

 Do you have enough land for a hunting lease?

 Sometimes several landowners with relatively small tracts of land will pool their land to form larger hunting leases.
-Landowner cooperatives are a method that allow a larger number of landowners with adjoining properties to work together for a common goal of enhancing their property for wildlife.
+Landowner cooperatives are a method that allows a number of landowners with adjoining properties to work together for a common goal of enhancing their property for wildlife.
 Many of these cooperatives in Missouri are focused on improving habitats for white-tailed deer or wild turkey.
 Such lease cooperatives are more complicated and more difficult to manage than single-owner leases, but they allow landowners with small properties to obtain income through lease hunting.
 Large, more diverse land tracts can potentially attract higher lease prices, especially if the diversity of habitats is increased and managed.

 What are the game species on your property?

 Most Missouri hunting leases emphasize hunting for white-tailed deer, wild turkey or waterfowl.
-Some leases emphasize other game species such as mourning doves, bobwhite quail or pheasants.
+Some leases emphasize other game species, such as mourning doves, bobwhite quail or pheasants.
 If game populations are at a low level, then investments will need to be made to improve the habitat before hunters will be willing to lease access to the property for hunting.

 Can you provide adequate game populations?